 So now I have high cholesterol and high triglycerides.
 I was once even pre-diabetic.
 But lucky I did lose a chunk of weight that I gained from my mental illness and their accompanying medications.
 I lost over 30 lbs (14 kilograms) at one point, despite my medications.
 That normalized all of my blood work.
 Since then I unfortunately gained back about 10 lbs (4.5 kilograms) and some of my blood work is not so good again.
 I’m just a little over the normal BMI range.

-I was almost always very trim in my youth.
-As a kid and teen I was very slender.
+I was almost always very trim and buff in my youth.
+As a kid and teen I was not only slender but nicely muscular, too, especially my legs.
 I started ballet classes at eight years old.
 By the time I was 15 I took up to eight classes every single week (mostly ballet).
 I was very serious about becoming a professional ballet dancer.
 I practiced at home when not in classes.
 I don’t think you could even have squeezed a centimeter of fat on my stomach.
+I guess I even had a six pack.
+Though I was lean, even the boys at school couldn’t compete when it came to leg strength or sit ups.
+Many people don’t realize how strong ballerinas are.

 I eventually quit ballet [That’s a long story that maybe I’ll write about in the future.
 It’s a sad one.]
 But I stayed active into my early 20s.
 I continued to dance on my own, and I walked and walked everywhere.
 When I lived in California I had no car.
 I’d walk up to three or four hours per day.
 I didn’t think anything of it.
 I can’t say I ate that well, though.
 I drank too much beer, and ate a lot of carbs.
 Though I lived with a boyfriend we hardly ate together.
 Where I lived (Berkeley, CA) there are so many cheap eats places that I rarely cooked.
 My favorite foods were Vietnamese, Middle Eastern, and Korean.
 I’d slip a salad or a burrito in occasionally, too.